guhan/zerotociso/docs/CRYPTOGRAPHY.md

 - 56 bit key
 - 64 bit block cipher (56 bit key + 8 bits for a parity check

-#### Electronic Code Book Mode
+- **Electronic Code Book Mode (ECB)**
-Simply encrypts the block using the chosen secret key
-- Possible to build a code book as same message generates same ciphertext
+  Simply encrypts the block using the chosen secret key Possible to build a code book as same message generates same ciphertext

-#### Cipher Block Chaining Mode
+- **Cipher Block Chaining Mode (CBC)**
-unencrypted text is XORed with the block of ciphertext immediate preceding it before encrypted with the cipher
+  Unencrypted text is XORed with the block of ciphertext _immediate preceding it_ before encrypted with the cipher Errors propagate

-- Errors propagate
-#### Cipher Feedback Mode
+- **Cipher Feedback Mode (CFM)**
-Streaming version of Cipher Block Chaining mode, uses memory buffers of the same block size
+  Streaming version of Cipher Block Chaining (CBC) mode, uses memory buffers of the same block size

-#### Output Feedback Mode
+- **Output Feedback Mode (OFM)**
   Streaming, but first XORs the plaintext with a seed value.
 An initialization vector is used to create the seed value.
-- No chaining, transmission errors do not propagate
+  No chaining, transmission errors do not propagate

-#### Counter Mode
+- Counter Mode
   Stream cipher, uses a simple counter instead of a seed value

 ### Triple DES
 Run DES multiple times